ctu-vras/multirobot-calibration/README.md

 Folder with folders for different robots.
 Right now, these robots are available: [Nao](UserData/Robots/Nao), [Motoman](UserData/Robots/Motoman), [iCub](UserData/Robots/iCub).
 The folders usually includes Datasets for given robot, robot-specific functions and robot-specific configuration files.
-Mandatory are configs with structure of the robot (see [loadNAO.m](UserData/Robots/Nao/loadNAO.m), [loadMotoman.m](UserData/Robots/Motoman/loadMotoman.m), [loadICUBv1.m](UserData/Robots/iCub/loadICUBv1.m)) and function to change dataset to format, which uses the toolbox (see [Datasets](#datasets) and [loadDatasetNao.m](UserData/Robots/Nao/loadDatasetNao.m), [loadDatasetMotoman.m](UserData/Robots/Motoman/loadDatasetMotoman.m), [loadDatasetICub.m](UserData/Robots/iCub/loadDatasetICub.m)).
+Mandatory are configs with structure of the robot (see [loadNAO.m](UserData/Robots/Nao/loadNAO.m), [loadMotoman.m](UserData/Robots/Motoman/loadMotoman.m), [loadICUBv1.m](UserData/Robots/iCub/loadICUBv1.m)) and function to change dataset to format, which is used by the toolbox (see [Datasets](#datasets) and [loadDatasetNao.m](UserData/Robots/Nao/loadDatasetNao.m), [loadDatasetMotoman.m](UserData/Robots/Motoman/loadDatasetMotoman.m), [loadDatasetICub.m](UserData/Robots/iCub/loadDatasetICub.m)).

-Voluntary configs are for load of whitelist (see [loadNaoWL.m](UserData/Robots/Nao/loadNaoWL.m), [loadMotomanWL.m](UserData/Robots/Motoman/loadMotomanWL.m), [loadICUBWL.m](UserData/Robots/iCub/loadICUBWL.m)) and bounds (see [loadMotomanBounds.m](UserData/Robots/Motoman/loadMotomanBounds.m)).
+Voluntary configs are for loading of the whitelist (see [loadNaoWL.m](UserData/Robots/Nao/loadNaoWL.m), [loadMotomanWL.m](UserData/Robots/Motoman/loadMotomanWL.m), [loadICUBWL.m](UserData/Robots/iCub/loadICUBWL.m)) and bounds (see [loadMotomanBounds.m](UserData/Robots/Motoman/loadMotomanBounds.m)).

 # Types

-Each joint has defined its type.
+Each joint has defined type.
 The types are defined in [types.m](Utils/DataTypes/types.m) and are used to create structure of the robot in [loading functions](#loading-functions).
-Types are some kind of substitute for body parts.
-And with this, we can calibrate and visualize the right joints.
+Types are some kind of substitute for body parts - with this, we can calibrate and visualize the right joints.

 # Groups

-Each joint has defined its group.
-The types are defined in [group.m](Utils/DataTypes/group.m) and are used to create structure of the robot in [loading functions](#loading-functions).
+Each joint has defined group.
+The groups are defined in [group.m](Utils/DataTypes/group.m) and are used to create structure of the robot in [loading functions](#loading-functions).
 Groups help to select right DH, bounds and WL for each joint.
 Difference between groups and types is that, groups are more complex.
 E.g. type is joint, but group will be right arm and left arm.
-Simply it is substitute for chains.
+Simply it is a substitutions for chains.
 Also it helps to divide skin from other things.

 Methods:
   - sort - sorts structures in given order

 # Loading from csv

-Apart from using directly Matlab to run calibration, you can set up the configuration files and use csv file to run calibration.
+Apart from directly settings parametrs in GUI to run the calibration, you can set up the configuration files and use csv file to run calibration (for example in case of batch calibration or calibration on headless server).
 See [Tasks](tasks.csv) with example.
 The field Timestamp will be automatically filled after completing the task.
 Every other field take text or numbers.

 Fields: